Livestock & Heritage Festival Delights People of All Ages

 A Dutch oven cook-off is a crowd pleaser (and for $5 a person you can sample every dish).
 Vendors gather throughout the Cross Hollows Arenas including the Iron Rangers Arena and the indoor Diamond Z Arena with country wares from quilts to lamps to wooden furniture.
 If you want to get a lamb burger, you'd better get there early because the line to that food vendor is usually a mile long!
 If that doesn't appeal to you, try a funnel cake, giant corn dog or one of the many other treats available there for sale.

 Sheep dog demonstrations are a real thrill.
 Yes, those dogs really do work and the training to hone their herding skills is absolutely phenomenal.

 A petting zoo features rabbits, goats, sheep, kittens, ponies, draft horses and more.

 It is traditional for cattle and sheep herders to live out their days in what is commonly referred to as a "sheep camp."
-These camps are trailers that hitch to a truck for easy-pulling as livestock is moved from one grazing spot to another.
+These camps are trailers that hitch to a truck for easy-pulling as livestock is moved from one grazing spot to another - and herding cattle and sheep is much different than taking a modern day hike!
 Many have been dragged through multiple generations and are on display at the festival.

 Rodeo events carry on throughout the day at this, one of the Festival City's most popular festivals.
 Tractor pulls for adults and peddle tractor pulls for the kids pit good friends and whole families against each other in friendly competition.